-Making espagnole sauce is not too different from making velouté — they're both essentially a stock-based sauces thickened with roux.
-Where they differ is that espagnole is made with brown stock, and it includes additional ingredients, such as tomato purée (which adds color and acidity) and mirepoix, which is a fancy name for chopped up carrots, celery and onions, which add a tremendous amount of flavor and aroma.
+Making espagnole sauce is not too different from making velouté—they're both essentially a stock-based sauces thickened with roux.
+Where they differ is that espagnole is made with brown stock (i.e. beef stock, and see the note below), and it includes additional ingredients, such as tomato purée (which adds color and acidity) and mirepoix, which is a fancy name for chopped up carrots, celery and onions, which add a tremendous amount of flavor and aroma.

-You'll also see something called a sachet, which is simply a few dried herbs and spices tied up in a cheesecloth bundle to make it easy to fish it out afterward.
+You'll also see something called a sachet, which is simply a few dried herbs and spices bundled up in cheesecloth and tied with a long piece of cooking twine to make it easy to fish it out afterward.

-To make demi-glace, you'd combine equal parts espagnole and brown stock (i.e. beef stock) along with additional mirepoix (and probably another sachet) and reduce it by half (hence demi).
+To make demi-glace, you'd combine equal parts espagnole and brown stock along with additional mirepoix (and probably another sachet) and reduce it by half (hence demi).
 Here's a shortcut method.

 - 1 oz clarified butter